AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 +++ How can I design advanced reports on my data?

-Campaign offers two approaches for creating advanced custom reports: technical reports in the client console for complex analysis, and visual dashboards for easier report building.
+Use the client console to create advanced custom reports with complex analysis capabilities.

 In the Client Console, you can: